izuzanak/uclang/README.md

 #### Dynamic variable types

-Variable type can be changed any time by assign operator.
+Type of variable can be changed any time by assign operator.

 ```cpp
 class Main